 For more information about Office 365 compliance, see Office 365 Germany C5 documentation.

 Audit reports and certificates

 The Azure SOC 2 Type 2 attestation report includes an assessment of C5:2020 controls.

-Alternatively, you can access Azure SOC audit reports via the Service Trust Portal (STP) Audit Reports - SOC Reports section.
-You must login to access audit reports on the STP.
+You can access Azure SOC audit reports from the Service Trust Portal (STP) Audit Reports – SOC Reports section.
+You must sign in to access audit reports on the STP.
 For more information, see Get started with the Microsoft Service Trust Portal.